MariaSalazarP/MariaSalazarP/README.md

 - 💞️ I’m looking to collaborate in recruiting developers to work with us.
 - 📫 How to reach me: www.linkedin.com/in/maría-josé-salazar
 - 👅 I speak English and Spanish
+- 💬 Ask me  about how to get better job offers

 <!---